xuebaiios/BdryReach/README.md

 ```
 ### 2.3.6 Results Presentation

-**We compute the under-approximation of the VanderPol model starting from the initial region ([1.23, 1.57], [2.34, 2.46]) with a step size of 0.1s and a time interval of 0-0.8s.
-The green area represents the under-approximation of the reachable set, while the blue area represents the over-approximation for comparison, showing the precision of the under-approximation calculation.**
+**We computed the inner-approximation of the reachable set for the VanderPol model starting from the initial region ([1.23, 1.57], [2.34, 2.46]) with a step size of 0.1s over the time interval 0 to 0.8s.
+The green region represents the inner-approximation of the reachable set, while, for comparison, the blue region represents the outer-approximation of the reachable set.
+It is evident that the inner-approximation computation provides more accurate results.**
 <p align="center">
   <img src=result_picture/2.3.6.png>
 </p>

 ## 3 Reproducing Results

-**All experiments were conducted on a virtual machine with an Intel® Core™ i7-10750H CPU @ 2.60GHz × 8 and 5.8 GiB of memory, running Ubuntu 20.04.3 LTS.
-The experiment files are located in the /examples directory.
-Note that different environments may yield some variations in results.
-We provide 8 C++ files to reproduce all experiments.
-To run these experiments, execute the following CMake statements in the /BdaryReach directory.**
+**All experiments were conducted on a virtual machine system with an Intel® Core™ i7-10750H CPU @ 2.60GHz × 8, and 5.8 GiB of memory, running Ubuntu 20.04.3 LTS.
+The experimental files are located in the /examples directory.
+Please note that different runtime environments may introduce some variations in the results.
+We provide 8 C++ files to replicate all experiments.
+To run these experiments, simply execute the following CMake statement in the /BdaryReach directory.**
 ```bash
 mkdir build
 cd build